dd388/command-line-wizardry/warm-ups/README.md

 ## [Removing Spaces from Filenames](spaces "Removing Spaces from Filenames Warm-Up")

-Your goal: Remove the spaces from the filenames.
+Your goal: Remove the spaces from the filenames and replace them with another delimiter.
 Depending on how you ambitious you feel, there are two ways you can do this.

 * Starter: Rename JPGs to the following format:
     `Book_0123_001.jpg`